One particularly wet and dull Sunday afternoon in March we decided to throw on some old clothes and wellies and take a trip to the Ark Open Farm.

 - Go in the warmer months, while there is plenty to do in the winter months you run the chance of getting soaked and cold on the walk to fairy tale forest.

-- Bring a picnic, while you cannot take food into the cafe there is lovely wee picnic areas scattered all over the farm.
+- Bring a picnic, while you cannot take food into The Ark Open Farm cafe there is lovely wee picnic areas scattered all over the farm.

 - Don’t forget to buy feed from the shop (50p per cup), not all animals are allowed it so be careful who you feed – there are signs clearly displayed.
 Also watch your pockets going through the goat pens, they know every hiding place available :-).
 Also, bring some bread for the ducks down at the duck pond.